PV-Lab/Automatic-Band-Gap-Extractor/README.md

 | ---------- | ----------- |
 | <img src="./example-data/example-output/TF_Cs0.25FA0.75PbI3.png" width="100%" /> | <img src="./example-data/example-output/TF_Cs0.25FA0.75PbI3_bandgap2.png" width="100%" /> |

-If there are multiple band gap values extracted for a single spectra, the band gap associated with the highest intensity peak signal will be output first as `bandgap0` and the following band gaps will follow this pattern.
+If there are multiple band gap values extracted for a single spectra, the band gap associated with the highest intensity peak signal will be output first as `bandgap0` and the following band gaps will follow this naming convention as `bandgap1`, `bandgap2`, . . .
 Images illustrating the Tauc plot (black curve), regression fit (dashed blue line), and band gap (red line) will be saved to the `savepath` location specified by the variable in the `autoextract(savepath=)` definition.
 In this path, a csv file of extracted band gaps will be saved with the following format:

 ![output](./figs/example-output.png)